Unification Act: History

-The next day, the Labor Congress began its work.
-The first item on the agenda was the adoption of the Act of Unity, and as a sign of complete consent, deputies rose from their seats, applauding.

-The agreement was aimed at creating a unified Ukrainian state, a movement long-awaited by the intelligentsia on both sides.
-However, the Act Zluky was regarded as purely symbolic in that both governments still retained their own separate armies, administrations and government structure.

-The text of the universal made by the Directorate of the Ukrainian People's Republic:

-The territory of Ukraine, divided over the centuries, including Galicia, Bukovina, Carpathian Ruthenia, and Dnieper Ukraine will now become a great united Ukraine.
-Dreams, for which the best sons of Ukraine fought and died for, have come true.

 According to the treaty Halychyna would become an autonomous part of Ukraine.

-The Act of Unification was in fact denounced after representatives of the Halychynian Army unilaterally signed the Zyatkiv Agreement with the Volunteer Army on 6 November 1919, without taking into account the opinion of the UPR government, on the cessation of hostilities Halychynian army at the disposal of General Denikin.
-These agreements were re-approved in Odesa on 17 November 1919, with the leadership of the Novorossiysk region of the ZSPR, and the treaty was ratified in Vinnytsia on 19 November, after which it was implemented.
+The Act of Unification was effectively denounced after representatives of the Galician Army unilaterally signed the Zyatkivtsi Agreement with the Volunteer Army on 6 November 1919, without taking into account the opinion of the UPR government.
+The agreement on the cessation of hostilities put the Galician army at the disposal of General Anton Denikin.
+These agreements were re-approved in Odesa on 17 November 1919, with the leadership of the Novorossiya region of the Armed Forces of Southern Russia, and the treaty was ratified in Vinnytsia on 19 November, after which it was implemented.

 On 2 December 1919, representatives of the Ukrainian People's Republic and Poland signed a draft declaration in Warsaw, according to which the Ukrainian People's Republic gave Poland Chełm Land, Polissia, Podlachia, Western Volhynia, and Eastern Halychyna.
 On 4 December 1919, the official diplomatic delegation of the Western Ukrainian People's Republic (S. Vytvytskyi, A. Horbachevskyi, M. Novakivskyi) announced to the UPR Embassy in Warsaw and the Government of the Republic of Poland that the Western Ukrainian People's Republic UPR with the Polish government.
 On 20 December 1919, the authorized dictator Yevhen Petrushevych convened a meeting of the ZUNR government in Vienna, at which a decision was made to unilaterally repeal the Act of Unification.

 However Ukraine was unable to gain independence and in December 1920 the Ukrainian SSR of the Soviet Union was established comprising most of the territory of the Ukrainian People's Republic.
 The territories of the West Ukrainian People's Republic became mostly part of Poland.
 In 1939 the territories of both became part of the Ukrainian SSR.